View Other Articles

 General Rule: Authorization Before Treatment

-Florida workers’ compensation requires providers to obtain authorization before delivering any non-emergency services.
+Florida providers must obtain authorization before delivering any non-emergency services to injured workers.

-- Required: All non-emergency services must receive authorization from the claims administrator.
+• Required: All non-emergency services must receive prior authorization from carriers.

-- Do not provide non-emergency treatment until the claims administrator approves the authorization request.
+• Do not provide non-emergency treatment until the carrier approves the authorization request.

-- Track the response deadline: The claims administrator must respond within 3 business days by phone or in writing.
+• Track the response deadline: The carrier must respond within three business days by phone or in writing.

-All non-emergency treatment is automatically authorized if the claims administrator does not respond within 3 business days.
+Note: The treatment is automatically authorized if the carrier does not respond within three business days.

 Emergency Care